CITESmike2020/MIKE-GLMM/README.md

-This GitHub sites contains code and reports to estimate yearly-trends in the Proportion of Illegally Killed Elephants (PIKE) from MIKE (Monitoring Illegally Killed Elephants) monitoring sites in Africa since 2003.
+This GitHub sites contains code and reports to estimate yearly-trends in the Proportion of Illegally Killed Elephants (PIKE) from MIKE (Monitoring Illegally Killed Elephants) monitoring sites in Africa and Asia since 2003.

 Briefly, MIKE data is collected on an annual basis in designated MIKE sites by law enforcement and ranger patrols in the field and through other means.